piyushghante/piyushghante/README.md

 </h1>

 ### About Me:
-Aspiring Software Engineer with a strong foundation in Machine Learning, Artificial Intelligence, and Backend Development.
+Aspiring Software Engineer.
 I have proven experience designing and implementing AI-driven solutions, with expertise in Python, C++, SQL, and deep learning frameworks.
 I enjoy enhancing user engagement and optimizing system performance.

 - 🔭 I’m currently pursuing a B.Tech. in Artificial Intelligence and Data Science at **Vishwakarma Institute of Technology, Pune**.
 - 🌱 I’m currently learning **Machine Learning**